3. Object-Oriented Programming

 3.2.3 Histogram.java histogram data type

-3.2.5 Spiral.java Spira mirabilis
+3.2.5 Spiral.java spira mirabilis

 3.2.7 Mandelbrot.java Mandelbrot set

-3.3.1 Complex.java Complex numbers (revisited)
+3.3.1 Complex.java complex number data type (revisited)

 3.3.3 Vector.java spatial vector data type

-3.3.5 CompareAll.java Similarity detection
+3.3.5 CompareDocuments.java similarity detection

-3.4.2 Universe.java N-body simulation
+3.4.2 Universe.java n-body simulation